lanebo1/SoftArch_Project/dev-documentation.md

 **Scalability**

-RestoSam supports horizontal and vertical scaling using containerized microservices orchestrated by Kubernetes microservices architecture supporting independent scaling of components, database sharding and caching strategies for performance, and load balancing and auto-scaling capabilities.
+RestoSam supports horizontal and vertical scaling using containerized microservices orchestrated by Kubernetes.
+Microservices architecture supporting independent scaling of components, database sharding and caching strategies for performance, and load balancing and auto-scaling capabilities.

 **Reliability and Performance**